mrcafune/AT4W/README.md

 This is a work in progress.

 **How to Use**

 Note that pointing to a hardcoded folder is (obviously) not the ideal method but what currently works in testing.
-- Put the script & folder in the ~/Pictures/ folder
+- Put the script in the ~/Pictures/ folder
+- Extract the Split ZIP of Wallpapers to ~/Pictures/at4w
 - Run the script using python3

 **Upcoming Changes**